 - Discomfort or nausea

 If a covid-19 case is confirmed, contact tracing will be initiated.
-All staff and students that might have been exposed will be required to remain in quarantine until they are tested negative.
-Distance learning will be made available for such students.
+All staff and students that might have been exposed and have symptoms are required to remain in quarantine at home until they are symptom free.

 LEARNING ON CAMPUS